 In summary: go visit the Bridge of Alvah; it’s well worth the two mile trek.
 Not an Orc in sight!

-See the earlier post Mausoleum for more on the grounds of Duff House.
+See the post about the Mausoleum for more on the grounds of Duff House.

 Update: we revisited the bridge in Autumn and were given access the Earl’s secret room.
 It’s beautiful.